anmolseth00/262-grad-project/README.md

 MVP.ipynb: Proof of concept notebook for the arXiv API and using GPT to make queries based on user input

-testing.ipynb: Notebook for testing the functionality of langchain for more conversational interactions.
-Means of answering questions a user may have about results of their query

 ## Environment and Setup Details:
 Python 3